MontealegreLuis/service-buses/CONTRIBUTING.md

-# Contributing to Activity Feed
+# Contributing to Service Buses

 ## Code of Conduct